 How much is renters insurance?

-Renters policy premiums are based on many factors such as: Coverage limits, Deductibles and property area.
+Renters policy premiums are based on many factors such as coverage limits, deductibles, and property area.
+Your agent can quote you a price based on your specific needs and situation.

 What does renters insurance cover?